florianeck/smart_search/README.md

 Documentation coming soon

+Added rake tasks for loading similarity data

+    rake smart_search:similarity_from_file           # Load similarity data from file - Use FILE=path/to/file to specify file rake smart_search:similarity_from_query_history  # Load similarity data from query history rake smart_search:similarity_from_url            # Load similarity data from url - Use URL=http://.../ to specify url - Requires 'curl'

+These will fill the similarity table with word similarity data.

 ### TODO
 - Maybe add a search controller, and some views for quick starting...
 - Documentation for similarities

 Florian Eck
 it-support@friends-systems.de